Stojj2/Portfolio-Project-3/README.md

      **Test Passed** ✓
 <br><br>
   - **`Enter to long name`**
-      - Input more than 10 characters when the question for name apear
+      - Input more than 10 characters when the question for name appear
       - The terminal is showing an error message "Name need to be between 1-10 characters"

       <img src="docs/long_name.png" alt="desktop wireframe" width="300"/>